DanWahlin/CopilotAdventures/Adventures/StartHere.md

 - Explain code you're working on.
 - And more!

 If you're brand new to GitHub Copilot check out this video to learn more about the benefits it can bring to your development workflow.
-Once you've watched the video, come back here and choose a challenge to get started.
+Once you've watched the video, come back here and choose an adventure to get started.

 [![GitHub Copilot Video](../Images/copilot-video.png)](https://www.youtube.com/watch?v=Dlt-DCLHnxM)